 There have been many studies on Dung's abstract argumentation framework [12].
-Among them, a dialogue model using argumentation based on this framework has been proposed.
+A dialogue model using argumentation based on this framework has been proposed.
+In a multi-agent environment, a dialogue is usually regarded as a game between agents with independent knowledge bases, and an argumentation framework that changes as the dialogue proceeds is constructed.

 Our model is based on the one studied by Amgoud et al. The model is set out and applied to several types of dialogues [2].
 The strategy is defined and the dialogue according to the strategy is shown [3].
 There, the strategy is based on the level of acceptance, strength of the argument and attitude of the agents.
-The various relationships between sets of knowledge, including that between the joint knowledge of agents and the outcomes of dialogues, are investigated [10].
+The various relationships between sets of knowledge, including that between the joint knowledge of agents and the outcomes of dialogues, are investigated [9].
 The most significant difference between our work and theirs is the use of the predicted knowledge base.
 We construct a strategy using the predicted knowledge base, whereas their strategy is constructed without considering the opponent's inner state.
 Moreover, we have given an explicit definition to the argumentation framework for the current state of a dialogue, whereas formalization of the current argumentation framework is ambiguous in their works.

 It is essential to consider an opponent's beliefs, especially in handling a strategic dialogue, which may include a lie.
-Several works have been undertaken regarding on this issue.
-Thimm et al. studied a strategy that reflects an opponent's belief [16] but they did not relate belief to an extension of an argumentation framework.
-Rienstra et al. showed a strategy of selecting the best move from multiple opponent models with probability [14], and Hadjinikolis et al. showed an approach of augmenting opponent models from accumulated dialogues with an agent's likelihood [7].
-They evaluated their approaches experimentally, whereas we focus on giving a strategy and investigate its validity theoretically.
-Black et al. formally investigated usage and maintenance of opponent models illustrating a simple persuasion dialogue with different types of persuaders [5].
-However, the order of utterances is out of their focus.
-Sakama presented the treatment of untrusted argumentation [15].
-Rahwan et al. discussed hiding and lying in argumentation [13].
-In these works, abstract argumentation frameworks are used, that is, arguments are not constructed from logical deduction from knowledge base, whereas a structured framework is used in our model.

-ASPIC+ is a structured argumentation framework that generates arguments from a knowledge base using logical entailment [11].
+Thimm et al. studied a strategy that reflects an opponent's belief [6].
+But they did not relate belief to an extension of an argumentation framework.
+Sakama presented the treatment of untrusted argumentation [13].
+Rahwan et al. discussed hiding and lying in argumentation [12].
+In these works, abstract argumentation frameworks are used, whereas a structured framework is used in our model.
+ASPIC+ is a structured argumentation framework that generates arguments from a knowledge base using logical entailment [10].
 However, only static argumentation can be handled in that framework and dynamically changing structures are not available.
-Okuno and Takahashi proposed a dynamic structured argumentation [9].
+Okuno et al. proposed a dynamic structured argumentation [8].
 In their proposed method, each agent's argument is generated from their own knowledge base and commitment store, and the argumentation structure dynamically changes.
 Their model did not operate at the dialogue level, whereas we propose here a dialogue model based on an argumentation framework that changes at every move.